 Net Neutrality is crucial for small business owners, startups and entrepreneurs, who rely on the open Internet to launch their businesses, create a market, advertise their products and services, and distribute products to customers.
 We need the open Internet to foster job growth, competition and innovation.

 Net Neutrality lowers the barriers of entry for entrepreneurs, startups and small businesses by ensuring the Web is a fair and level playing field.
 It’s because of Net Neutrality that small businesses and entrepreneurs have been able to thrive on the Internet.
 They use the Internet to reach new customers and showcase their goods, applications and services.

 No company should be able to interfere with this open marketplace.
-ISPs are by definition the gatekeepers to the Internet, and without Net Neutrality, they will seize every possible opportunity to profit from that gatekeeper control.
+ISPs are by definition the gatekeepers to the Internet, and without Net Neutrality, they would seize every possible opportunity to profit from that gatekeeper control.

 Why is Net Neutrality important for communities of color?

-The mainstream media have often failed to allow people of color to speak for themselves.
+The mainstream media have failed to allow people of color to speak for themselves.
 And thanks to economic inequality and runaway media consolidation, people of color own just a handful of broadcast stations.
 The lack of diverse ownership is a primary reason why the media have gotten away with portraying communities of color stereotypically.